Reports

 When you successfully share a report with your client you will be CCed in the email.

-Report attachments in the email
+Report formats in the email

 Sharing the latest version of a report